simonnordberg/simonnordberg.github.io/resume.md

     <div class="grid-item">
       <p>
         I managed the native mobile apps product suite consisting of four apps.
-Two consumer facing (Android & iOS) and two for internal use.
-Close collaboration with stakeholders and customers to develop and refine the products.
+Two consumer facing (Android & iOS) and two for merchants and couriers.
       </p>
       <p>
-        Development was being conducted in two teams that I managed, one team was co-located and one team distributed over two continents.
+        Development was done in two teams that I managed, one team was co-located and one team distributed over two continents.
       </p>
     </div>
   </div>